seralexeev/xrabbit.dev/README.md

 id: 106
 date: 25-06-2025
 media:
-  - media/106-1.jpg
+  - 106-1.jpg
-  - media/106-2.jpg
+  - 106-2.jpg
-  - media/106-3.jpg
+  - 106-3.jpg
-  - media/106-4.jpg
+  - 106-4.jpg
 ```

-Today I also picked up the laser cut acrylic.
-It turned out perfect and very neat.
-For this version I will drill the holes by hand and for the next version I will draw all the holes in CAD so everything will be perfect.
+Also today I picked up the laser-cut acrylic.
+It turned out perfect and really neat.
+For this version I'll drill the holes by hand, and for the next version I'll draw all the holes in CAD so everything comes out perfect.

 ---